Tag Archives: middle east

 Umm al-Khair

-We saw a procession of settlers on a tour through the old city--an area that's designated as H1, controlled by the Palestinian Authority (PA) and where settlers & Israeli military shouldn't be--but that's life under Occupation..
+We saw a procession of settlers on a tour through the old city–an area that’s designated as H1, controlled by the Palestinian Authority (PA) and where settlers & Israeli military shouldn’t be–but that’s life under Occupation..

-The markets in the old city have the now-commonplace wire mesh protection above--placed there to protect the shops from the trash thrown by the Israeli settlers living above.
+The markets in the old city have the now-commonplace wire mesh protection above–placed there to protect the shops from the trash thrown by the Israeli settlers living above.
 Still, the settlers throw bleach & urine down on the Palestinians below.

 A street is lined with entrances to homes & shops.
 The doors to the homes are copper-green and rusted.
 The doors have been welded shut, and tagged with spray-painted stars of David--ironically & ashamedly reminiscent of swastikas.